chrisquince/KoreaWorkshop/Tutorial.md

 ## Co-assembly

-We will now return to the AD samples performing a co-assembly of all these samples using
+We will now perform a co-assembly of all these samples using
 megahit:

 ```